vincenzonetti/legumes-recognition/README.md

 ## Scripts and Usage

+### 0) Dataset setup
+• Download the dataset and make sure the folder is named SIV_dataset.

 ### 1) feature_extraction.py
 • Extracts relevant features from seed images expected to contain exactly one object.
 • Saves all extracted features into a CSV file called `features.csv`.